BOARD OF DIRECTORS

 Director / Company Secretary

 Ms Chia is a Partner in the transactional team at TSMP Law Corporation, a corporate and commercial boutique law firm.
 She heads the Corporate Real Estate and Banking and Finance practices and co-heads the Private Wealth and Trust Advisory desk.
 Ms Chia’s practice focuses on corporate real estate and various financing transactions.
-Ms Chia’s work has been recognized in The Legal 500, 2017, Asia Law Profiles, 2017 and Asialaw Leading Lawyers, 2017.
+Ms Chia is recognized as Highly Regarded in Banking in IFLR1000 2019 and as a Recommended Lawyer in Banking & Finance in The Legal 500 Asia Pacific 2018–2019.

 Ms Chia holds a L.L.B.
 Hons from the National University of Singapore and she was admitted as an Advocate & Solicitor to the Supreme Court of Singapore in 1998.
 She is a member of the Singapore Academy of Law and the Law Society of Singapore.
 Ms Chia is also the company secretary of Boys’ Town and St. John’s Cambridge (Singapore) which are charities focussed on education and the youth.

 At iC2 PrepHouse, Ms Chia is involved mainly in its corporate compliance and regulatory matters.
 She was drawn to volunteer at iC2 PrepHouse as her 2 young daughters had been diagnosed with minor vision impairment which was treatable.
 However, this experience made her realize how important the training and courses at iC2 PrepHouse would equip vision impaired children with the skills to lead as normal a life as possible.